poezio/poezio/doc/source/misc/personal_events.rst

 useful to your contacts (they will receive those informations only if they have indicated their interest in them).

-The events are also shown in the roster, next to the contact line:
+The events are also shown in the contact list, next to the contact line:

 .. figure:: ../images/pep.png
     :alt: Personal Events